Into the Night (TV series)

-Into the Night is a Belgian apocalyptic sci-fi drama thriller streaming television series created by Jason George, inspired by the 2015 Polish science fiction novel The Old Axolotl by Jacek Dukaj.
+Into the Night is a Belgian apocalyptic science fiction drama thriller television series created by Jason George, inspired by the 2015 Polish science fiction novel The Old Axolotl by Jacek Dukaj.
 The series premiered on Netflix on May 1, 2020.
 It is Netflix's first Belgian original series.
 On July 1, 2020, the series was renewed by Netflix for a second season.
 The second season premiered on September 8, 2021, while a Turkish language submarine-set spin-off, Yakamoz S-245, was released on April 20, 2022.

 Premise

-The first season follows a group of people whose plane is hijacked while they are on board a red-eye flight from Brussels.
-Terenzio (Cassetti), the hijacker, is an Italian NATO soldier.
-He forces his way onto the commercial aircraft and demands an early take-off.
-The handful of people in the aircraft now become some of the survivors from a deadly global event caused by exposure to sunlight.
+The first season follows a group of people whose passenger airliner is hijacked while they are on board a red-eye flight from Brussels.
+Terenzio, the hijacker, is an Italian NATO soldier who forces his way onto the aircraft and demands an early take-off.
+The handful of people in the aircraft then become some of the survivors of a deadly global event caused by exposure to sunlight.
 The plane heads west in an attempt to survive this catastrophe that kills all living organisms during daylight hours.
-The group – led by Mathieu (Capelluto), the pilot, and Sylvie (Pauline Étienne), a passenger – must work together to keep the sun behind them.
+The group – led by Mathieu, the pilot, and Sylvie, a passenger who was formerly a military helicopter pilot – must work together to keep the Sun behind them.
 The group must deal with fuel shortage, irradiated food, hidden agendas, and other problems in their race to reach an underground military bunker.

-In the second season, the remaining survivors secure their path to a NATO bunker, where they seek refuge from the deadly rays of the sun.
+In the second season, the remaining survivors secure their path to a NATO bunker in Bulgaria, where they seek refuge from the deadly rays of the Sun.
 Continuing their quest of survival with the military members in the bunker, they attempt to manage a burgeoning conflict and find a solution to the diminished supply of resources.